dverloc/slate/source/index.html.md

         3,
         4
       ],
-      "description": " Accepted at this level of insurance" },
+      "description": "Accepted at this level of insurance."
+    },
     "status": {
       "type": "string",